Wuj94/Data_Management_4th_HW/README.md

 The author of the work is just myself, and I supposed this deployment environment:

-* I have a supermarket relation DB and the business is expanding, We need to extract information from our data considering his now huge amount.
+* I have a relational DB of a supermarket.
+The business is now expanding, We need to extract information from our data, considering its huge amount.
 * The only provided information is:
-    A Workbench .sql for mysql RDBM.
+    A Workbench-generated .sql for mysql DBMS.

 Basically, the work done was split in 3 iteration:
-The work has been in part validated by the professor, but it was not always the case.
+The work has been partially validated by the professor, but it was not always the case.

-I look forward to use a springMVC implementation of the validated-before architecture we would implement.
+I look forward to use a more robust implementation of the before-validated architecture.
 If you want to collaborate, just contact me.